 Ghost sees Nymeria singing under the moon and a hundred little grey cousins of her pack singing with her.
 She was in hills, which were warmer than the Wall and full of food.
-When Arya was Blind Beth, her wolf dreams were of seeing the night sky of Westeros.
+When Arya takes the identity of Blind Beth, she experiences wolf dreams of seeing the night sky of Westeros.
 During these dreams Arya sees the first snowfall in the Riverlands and that prey has been scarcer since the snow began.
-Nymeria and her pack feasted on a shepherd, his dogs and flock.
-Some of her little grey cousins were afraid of men, even dead men; but to her meat was meat and men were prey.
+During one of these dreams, Nymeria and her pack feast on a shepherd, his dogs and flock.
+Some of Nymeria's little grey cousins are afraid of men, even dead men; but to her meat is meat and men are prey.

 Quotes about Nymeria

 |“||We had to throw rocks.
 I told her to run, to go be free, that I didn't want her anymore.
 There were other wolves for her to play with, we heard them howling, and Jory said the woods were full of game, so she'd have deer to hunt.
 Only she kept following and finally we had to throw rocks.
 I hit her twice.
 She whined and looked at me and I felt so 'shamed, but it was right, wasn't it?
 The queen would have killed her.||”|

 - ↑ 1.0 1.1 A Dance with Dragons, Chapter 45, The Blind Girl.

 - ↑ 2.0 2.1 A Game of Thrones, Chapter 7, Arya I.